arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/examl/README.md

 ### Performance Summary

 The performance is inline with our expectations.
+The performance can be benefited from running on a single node, but can be decreased from running on several nodes.
+The longer it runs, the better performance gain we can observe from running it.

 ### Optimisation Summary